What to Wear in Thailand? With Free Printable Checklist

 This article has links to products and services we love, which we may make commission from.

-Beaches, mountains, and crazy Bangkok – Thailand is a fun country to visit.
-Whether you are island hopping or gap year stopping there’s something for every type of travel lover.
+Beaches, mountains, and hyper Bangkok – Thailand is a fun country to visit.
+Whether you are island hopping or gap year stopping, there’s something for every type of travel lover.

 However, with all the excitement of planning the trip of a lifetime, we often get carried away with what to take and end up packing too much.